UAL-RE/lc-containers_vms/episodes/introduction.md

 Containers are conceptually similar to VMs in that they also **encapsulate applications** and their dependencies into packages that can be easily distributed and run on different physical machines.
 A notable difference is that when using containers, hardware is **not virtualized** and containerized applications must be compatible with the host OS and its hardware.
 In more technical terms, applications running in a container share the host's kernel and therefore must be compatible with the host's architecture.
 In practical terms, this means that containers:

 - Are generally less resource-intensive than comparable VMs, at the cost of portability.
-- Are not able to run applications written for one CPU architecture on a system with a different architecture.
+- Are generally not able to run applications written for one operating system on another.

 ### Two core concepts